 London is one of the largest cities in the world, dripping with history and tradition yet also leading the way in the arts, commerce, education, entertainment, fashion, finance, healthcare, media, professional services, research/development and tourism.
 Whatever the reason for visiting the world’s most-visited city, there are a large number of hotel options for those wanting to stay in the lap of luxury.
-(Want to know about our favourite quirky hotels in London, or the latest luxury hotels in the capital or relaxing spa experience in London?)
+(Want to know about our favourite cool luxury hotels in London, or the latest luxury hotels opening inthe capital or relaxing spa experience in London?)

 Four Seasons Hotel London at Ten Trinity Square

 The newest hotel on this list, the building in which the hotel is based is nevertheless steeped in history.
-Designed in the Beaux Arts style and opened in 1922 as the Port of London Authority building, this hotel is now a Grade II listed building.
-At its opening it was one of the tallest structures in the capital and the 100 current rooms still command excellent views.
+Designed in the Beaux-Arts style and opened in 1922 as the Port of London Authority building, this hotel is now a Grade II listed building.
+At its opening, it was one of the tallest structures in the capital and the 100 current rooms still command excellent views.
 This member of the legendary Four Seasons chain popular with business and leisure travellers offers a number of fine dining options.
 Creative French cuisine can be enjoyed in Anne-Sophie Pic’s Michelin-starred La Dame de Pic London.
 Contemporary Chinese and Japanese dishes are served at Mei Ume.
 And the stunning domed Rotunda Lounge and bar, at the hotel’s heart, is the setting for a unique Crown Jewels inspired afternoon tea.
 Below ground, the lavish contemporary spa contains one of the most dreamy pools in the city.